 Christopher L. Hill writes on transnational literary and intellectual history.
 He is the author of

 National History and the World of Nations (Duke, 2008), “Nana in the World: Novel, Gender, and Transnational Form” in MLQ (Mar.
 2011), “Conceptual Universalization in the Transnational Nineteenth Century,” in Global Intellectual History (Columbia, 2013), “Crossed Geographies: Endô and Fanon in Lyon” in Representations (Fall 2014) and other articles and chapters.

-Hill is currently working on two projects, a history of the transnational career of the naturalist novel, will be published in Northwestern University Press’ FlashPoints series in summer 2020.
-He is currently working on a third book-length project on Japanese intellectual culture in the “Bandung moment” of the 1950s.
+Hill’s book Figures of the World: The Naturalist Novel and Transnational Form, on the transnational career of the naturalist novel, will be published in Northwestern University Press’ FlashPoints series in summer 2020.
+He is currently working on a third book-length project on Japanese intellectual culture in the “Bandung moment” of the 1950s and 1960s.
 He publishes regularly on nineteenth and twentieth century Japanese literature and intellectual history.